 - Tricolon: repeating three similar clauses or phrases

 - Polyptoton: using several words with the same root

 - Anaphora: repeating a word at the start of several sentences

 - Epiphora: repeating a word at the end of several sentences

 - Imagery: Conveying ideas with similes, metaphors, etc. makes the language more vivid and therefore memorable.

-— Rhetorical questions: this kind of question is meant to stress a point rather than elicit an answer.
+- Rhetorical questions: asking a question that you don’t want the person to answer.
+This kind of question is meant to stress a point rather than elicit an answer.